big-yellow-duck/Automated-Fire-Extinguisher-Robot-powered-by-Jetson-Nano-2GB/README.md

 ## Retraining SSD mobilenet-V2
 If you want to retrain the model yourself, the dataset is provided. adding more pictures to make the dataset larger is a good idea to make your model more robust!
 Feel free to do!

-The SSD mobilenet-V2 was retrained using transfer learning that lessens the time and amount of data needed for training.
-A familiarity with the [jetson-inference](https://github.com/dusty-nv/jetson-inference) repo is recommended as a prerequisite to this project.
+The SSD mobilenet-V2 was retrained using transfer learning with pytorch that lessens the time and amount of data needed for training.
+A detailed guide to [Retraining SSD mobilenet-V2](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-ssd.md) is provided by the jetson-inference Github repo.

 The model provided here is traned for 100 epochs on the Jetson Nano 2GB.
 The time take to train the model was roughly 30 hours.